FhenixProtocol/fhenix-docs/docs/devdocs/Fhenix Testnet/Connecting-To.md

 ## Faucet

 To get some test tokens, use the faucet at [https://get-helium.fhenix.zone/](https://faucet.fhenix.zone/).
-You receive 0.1 tokens once every five minutes.
+You may receive 0.1 tokens once every five minutes.
+If you need more tokens, please reach out to us on Discord, or bridge some Sepolia!

 ## Bridge